huangyh45/PhyloAln/README.md

 ```
 PhyloAln -d reference_alignments_directory -c config.tsv -x alignment_file_name_suffix -o output_directory -p 20 -m codon -u outgroup -z all --overlap_len overlap_len --overlap_pident overlap_pident
 ```
 `-z all` represents outputing all the assembled sequences instead of consensus of them.
-And you can adjust `--overlap_len` and `--overlap_pident` to find a best output for the genes.
+And you can adjust `--overlap_len` and `--overlap_pident` to find a best assembly for the genes.